hggh/graylog2-ldirectord/README.md

 Check script for ldirectord (ipvsadm/LVS) for Graylog2.
 If you use ldirectord with Linux Virtual Server, you have to check if your Graylog2 Server instance is running and processing of messages is enabled.
 (Only Graylog2 **> 0.20-rc1**)

 ldirectord works with external scripts, but this does an fork every time ldirectord checks the health of an real server.
-That's why this script works as ```checktype=external-perl```.
+That's why this script works as ```checktype=external-perl``` - no forking is needed to check the servers.
+Perl script will be embedded into ldirectord!

 Installation
 ----------------